EthTrader/dappening/posts/salient_attributes.md

 Sorry for the [FULL PING] but please review the following before I post it to the sub.

-Following on from [previous](https://www.reddit.com/r/ethtrader/comments/72scaj/ethtrader_the_dappening/) [posts](https://www.reddit.com/r/EthTraderAdmin/comments/74fo24/dappening_progressdemo/) this post describes the EthTrader DAO and token as they are at their [current point of development](https://github.com/EthTrader/dappening).
-For more details and technical explanations please ask in the comments.
+Following on from [previous](https://www.reddit.com/r/ethtrader/comments/72scaj/ethtrader_the_dappening/) [posts](https://www.reddit.com/r/EthTraderAdmin/comments/74fo24/dappening_progressdemo/) I'd like to describe the current state of [development](https://github.com/EthTrader/dappening) for the EthTrader DAO and Token, and open up the choices to further discussion and feedback.

+The EthTrader Token and username Registry are designed to be fully self governed by the EthTrader DAO.
+What is presented here, and the code in the repo, is largely to support that self governance at a fairly basic level. **All choices presented here up for discussion and review**.

+-
+-

 **Token Distribution**

 * tokens are generated & endowed when users register their username with the DAO.
 To be eligible, users must have pre-registered the Ethereum address they will use.
-* token endowment is based on combined post and comment karma from r/ethtrader, r/ethereum, r/ethdev, and r/ethermining until 30/09/2017
+* token endowment is based on combined post and comment karma from r/ethtrader, r/ethereum, r/ethdev, and r/ethermining until 30/09/2017 (already collected)
 * an additional endowment (2.5% of total) is available to r/ethtrader mods, distributed based on their number of days as mod until 30/09/2017

 -